A print is an image which has been transferred from one surface to another.

 Like aquatint, this technique is used to create a tonal effect over large areas.
 The whole plate is worked with a rocker, creating a rough surface which will hold ink and produce an overall black velvety effect.
 A second tool is used to burnish out areas which are intended to be white in the final image.
 Thus this process works from dark to light.

 These are prints where the areas around the image to be printed are cut away, leaving the image on the block in relief.
 These raised areas are then inked and transferred onto a second surface, usually paper.
-The most common relief prints include Woodcut, Linocut and Lithograph.
+The most common relief prints include woodcut and linocut.

 Thanks to the London Original Print Fair for permission to use their explanations